-ROBERT B. HARRIS, PH.D. - President, Director and Founder Age -- 49 Director since 1992
+ROBERT B. HARRIS, PH.D. - President, Chief Executive Officer, Director and Founder

 Since founding the Company in 1992, Dr. Harris has served as the President and a director of the Company.
-Until 1997, Dr. Harris was employed in the Department of Biochemistry and Molecular Biophysics at Virginia Commonwealth University ("VCU"), first as an Assistant, then Associate and finally a full Professor.
+He also assumed the position of Chief Executive Office in 2002.
+Until 1997, Dr. Harris was employed in the Department of Biochemistry and Molecular Biophysics at VCU, first as an Assistant, then Associate and finally a full Professor.
 Dr. Harris received a joint bachelor's degree in Chemistry and Biology from the University of Rochester, and a master's degree and a doctorate degree in Biochemistry/Biophysical Chemistry from New York University.

-SAMUEL P. SEARS, JR. - Director Age -- 58
+SAMUEL P. SEARS, JR. - Director